samafine1/QuantumCollocation.jl/docs/src/index.md

 -----

-Problem templates give the user the ability to add other constraints and objective functions to this problem and solve it efficiently using [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) and [MathOptInterface.jl](https://github.com/jump-dev/MathOptInterface.jl) under the hood.
+Problem templates give the user the ability to add other constraints and objective functions to this problem and solve it efficiently using [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) and [MathOptInterface.jl](https://github.com/jump-dev/MathOptInterface.jl) under the hood (support for additional backends coming soon!).